glue-viz/glue-astronomy/docs/index.rst

 The **glue-astronomy** plugin for `glue <http://glueviz.org>`_ provides a collection of astronomy-specific functionality.
-It is currently under heavy development and should be considered experimental at this point.
+It is currently under heavy development and is not ready for general use at this point.

 User guide
 ----------